Therapeutic Massage

 Direct Billing Available

-Give yourself a few extra minutes before your appointment.
-This allows time to complete any paperwork, settle in, and start your treatment feeling relaxed rather than rushed.
+- Arrive Early: Plan to arrive a few minutes before your appointment.
+This allows time to complete any paperwork and settle in before treatment begins.

 A Brief History of Therapeutic Massage